 - Professional and responsive landing page templates

-GetResponse is less well-known than MailChimp, but it offers just as many features.
+GetResponse isn’t as well-known than Mailchimp, but it offers just as many features.
 It also has a lot of design assets and functionality that will help SMBs looking to create high-quality emails without the benefit of a large marketing or design team.
 GetResponse provides:

 - A library of hundreds of professionally designed images